paulej/perc-framework/draft-jones-perc-private-media-framework.md

 - Endpoints and KMF must securely convey their respective certificate information directly or indirectly via some other means or identity service provider.

 - If as in "Double" draft, the ROC value is no longer in the clear and associated with the "outer" protection scheme, we may need to require that the MDD maintain a separate ROC value for each SSRC sent to each separate endpoint.
 This ROC value should start at 0 regardless of the sequence number in that first packet sent to an endpoint.
-(Do we document this in the framework or in double?)
+[EDIT : Do we document this in the framework or in double?)

 - Investigate adding ability to enable the transmission of one-way media from a non-trusted device (e.g., announcements).
 One possible solution is to have the KMF send an "ekt_key" message that is explicitly labeled for receive-only and giving that to announcement servers.
 As opposed to modifying the EKT spec for this PERC-specific need, we could say in the framework that EKT Keys with a SPI > 32000, say, are intended for this purpose and trusted endpoints should only use those EKT Keys to decrypt Full EKT Fields received from such transmitters.
 Thus, trusted endpoints would never send media with EKT Keys having those SPI values.)